Williams was a senator from New Jersey and was a Democrat. He served from 1959 to 1982.

 |Sep.
 3, 1981||Senate Select Committee on Ethics filed report|

 |Mar.
 11, 1982||Resigned to avoid an expulsion vote.|

-Each dot in the chart below was a member of the Senate in 1982.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Williams is shown as a purple triangle. (analysis methodology)
+Williams is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the Senate in 1982 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 - S. 3180 (96th): A bill to repeal a provision of the Refugee Education Assistance Act of 1980.

 - S. 2719 (96th): Housing and Community Development Act of 1980

 - S.J.Res.
 209 (96th): A joint resolution providing for a temporary extension of certain Federal Housing Administration authorities and for rural housing authorities.

 - S.J.Res.
 117 (96th): A joint resolution to provide for a temporary extension of certain Federal Housing Administration authorities, and for other purposes.